openhab/openhab-addons/docs/sources/development/ide.md

 1. Create a local clone of your repository on the local filesystem by running `git clone https://github.com/<your_github_user>/openhab2.git`
 1. Download and execute the file [openHAB2.yoxos](https://raw.githubusercontent.com/openhab/openhab2/master/targetplatform/openhab2.yoxos) (in linux that can be done via command line ./yoxos openhab2.yoxos
 ).
 This will install you an Eclipse IDE with all required features to develop for openHAB 2.
 Alternatively, you can install all required plugins on top of an existing Eclipse 4.4 installation using this [update site](http://yoxos.eclipsesource.com/userdata/profile/ffb4645d9f172d6d927e2b25f19d1813) or [download a full distribution from Yoxos](http://yoxos.eclipsesource.com/userdata/profile/ffb4645d9f172d6d927e2b25f19d1813), if you register an account there.
 1. Create a new workspace and choose `File->Import->General->Existing Projects into Workspace`, enter your repository root folder and press "Finish".
-All project should directly compile without errors.
+Ignore any compilation errors at this point.
 1. Switch the perspective to "Plug-in Development"
 1. Select the target platform by selecting Window->Preferences->Plug-in Development->Target Platform->"openHAB 2" from the main menu.
+All project should now compile without errors.
 1. To launch openHAB from within your IDE, go to Run->Run Configurations->Eclipse Application->openHAB_Runtime

 To produce a binary zip of the runtime yourself, you can simply call `mvn clean package` from the repository root and you will find the result in the folder distribution/target.